Timbo-Griffiths/LottoNumberPicker/README.md

 These files must be run in a terminal on MacOS and Command Prompt on Windows.

-On program luanch follow the simple inputs 1, 2 or 3 to advance through the app.
+On program launch follow the simple inputs 1, 2 or 3 to advance through the app.

 Enjoy.